Day 38, Monday, May 20: Lires to Muxía (25 km, 15.5 miles)

 How can you not be tired of details by now?
 I’m mostly going to share “thoughts” here.
 Not your cup of tea?
 Skip down to the final section… or call it quits now.
 You’ve been more than patient!

 For the lurkers and hangers-on among you….
 I will tell you about a morning hush that was so profound it was sacred.
 Yes, a hushed reverence.
 I gave Cristina a head start of 10 or 15 minutes; we both enjoy walking alone.
 And so it was that I walked for three hours without catching up with a soul or without anyone catching up with me.
 (Quite a few pilgrims heading in the opposite direction, towards Finisterre, crossed my path.
-That is the more typical route, many preferring to end at the so-called “end of the world” and, in addition, Finisterre being a more bustling town where it is easier to pull off a celebratory meal, etc. Those of us who opt to go in this direction, to Muxia at the end, are the ones who like a more subtle, subdued atmosphere.
-At the very end of the peninsula on which Muxia sits is the Sanctuary of the Virgin of the “Barca.”
-It sits dramatically at the very end of the land, just in front of many humongous rocks.
+That is the more typical route, many preferring to end at the so-called “end of the world” and, in addition, Finisterre being a more bustling town where it is easier to pull off a celebratory meal, etc. Those of us who opt to go in this direction, to Muxía at the end, are the ones who like a more subtle, subdued atmosphere.
+At the very end of the peninsula on which Muxía is located is the Sanctuary of the Virgin of the “Barca.”
+It sits dramatically at the very end of the land, just in front of many humongous rocks which are being pounced on by the Atlantic Ocean.
 (Catholicism adapted some of the sacredness of the pagan traditions and ceremonies that date back to as early as the year 3000 BC.
-For one thing, as the tradition goes, Santiago was in the area in a “stone boat” and the Virgin appeared to him….
+For one thing, as the tradition goes, Santiago (the apostle we know as James) was in the area in a “stone boat” and the Virgin appeared to him….
 Now, inside the present church–built at the beginning of the 18th century–there are many models of ships hanging from the ceiling or other spots; they represent “thanks” from fishermen or sailors and/or their families for the Virgin’s intercession when they felt they were in trouble while out on the ocean.
 There is quite a cult to this church and this Virgin.
 I enjoyed both an afternoon and an evening excursion to the church and the nearby rocks.
 For me, it was a good place to end my Camino.)

 But, permit me to return to the morning: So, yes, hushed.
 Smoke rising up from the occasional chimney and floating off into the still morning, the “wings” of the wind turbines mostly still, even the birds quiet.
 An occasional rooster’s wake-up call pierced the morning, off in the distance from time to time the sound of a car, and, oddly enough, from somewhere, a gong.
 Slow, meditative.
 Once.
 Twice.
 A third time.
 Mostly, just the crunch of my footsteps.